tstone/github-pr-treeview/README.md

 ### Known Issues (feel free to fork and PR)

 * Treeview causes unnecessary whitespace in header of file
+* Plugin only loads if `/files` is the first page viewed or the PR is refreshed after going to the files tab

 ### TODO (feel free to fork and PR)